 Add neutral wires

-Purchase a smart switch without neutral
+Purchase a smart switch no neutral wire

 Purchase smart bulbs instead